My almond flour paleo bread recipe that is perfect for sandwich recipes. It’s my favorite healthy paleo almond meal, breakfast or brunch.

 So, for me, the easiest solution was to make my own perfect bread just for my taste.
 Made out of almond meal (obvious 🙂 ) and all kind of seeds.
 The bread that makes me happy and is full of nutrients.
-Yes, I know it’s full of healthy fats but it’s actually what our body and brain desperately need (look at my other post about healthy fats).
+Yes, I know it’s full of healthy fats but it’s actually what our body and brain desperately need.

 The moment I successfully made my first paleo bread, after failing three times before, I fell in love with this sandwich bread.
 The first ones I tried didn’t hold together properly and I wasn’t happy with the texture.
-However, the final version here is my favourite and it’s usually the only bread I eat at home.
+However, the final version here is my favorite and it’s usually the only bread I eat at home.
 It just stays together properly and is made out of all the good things I can wish.
 Most importantly it’s so easy to make!

 Wow, that’s an expensive bread you eat said one of my friends.
 Yes, I know that almond meal or flour is expensive.
 But I usually think the way that at least it’s good for me and I never eat that much at once compare to wholegrain bread.
 It’s just so much better for me and maybe I make this bread only once a month.

 It’s just so delicious and easy to make that you will never have second thoughts when you love healthy choices.
 Full of all the good things that your body needs.
 It’s amazing how this bread keeps me full for so long and I usually never have all the craving for sweets and at the same time, I don’t feel bloated.
 It just goes to the right place at the right time.

-- 60 g ground linseeds (ground flaxseeds)
+- 60 g ground flaxseeds (2,1 oz ground flaxseeds)

-- 65 g tapioca flour
+- 65 g tapioca flour (2,2 oz)

 - 1 tsp fine pink Himalayan salt